Jidoka in lean manufacturing

 Jidoka uses limit switches or devices that stop a process when :

-• Productivity improves when people are multi-machine handlers as compared to automation.
+- Productivity improves when operators are multi-machine handlers as compared to automation.

-• Errors cause machines to stop and root cause can be found quicker.
+- Errors cause machines to stop and root causes can be found quicker.

 List of things for “Stop the line culture & system”:

-The following list includes some of the things that you will have to do in order to effectively create a “Stop the line culture and system”
+The following list includes some things you must do to create a “Stop-the-line culture and system effectively” and how to implement Jidoka.

-10. Have people designated to respond when the line stops.
+- Have people designated to respond when the line stops?